About Homeschooling for College Credit (HS4CC)

 How We’re Funded

 Homeschooling for College Credit was built on a shoestring budget by volunteers and continues to be a volunteer-focused community offering education and support to homeschooling families.
 Homeschooling for College Credit offers one paid program: The BIG Transcript Program, and hosts an annual fundraiser offering graduation honor cords to recognize college credit earning during high school.
-501(c)(3) non-profit organization receives grants, private donations, and financial support from those who support educational autonomy.
+As a 501(c)(3) non-profit organization, we also receive grants, private donations, and financial support from those who support educational autonomy.

 Our newest division, HS4CC Academy, offers discounted dual-enrollment tuition through formal educational partnerships with leading universities.
 The HS4CC Academy program directly supports our mission by leveraging our size to bring college credit at a discount to the community we serve.
 Revenue generated by HS4CC Academy is reinvested in advancing Homeschooling for College Credit’s mission.